What is records information management (RIM)? - Definition from Whatis.com

 Records information management is also known as records management (RM) and records and information management (RIM).

-See also: Generally Accepted Recordkeeping Principles (GARP), information governance, e-discovery, enterprise content management (ECM), enterprise document management (EDM), data management
+See also: Generally Accepted Recordkeeping Principles (the Principles), information governance, E-discovery, enterprise content management (ECM), enterprise document management (EDM), data management

 This was last updated in March 2011